DPD and the perils of doing chatbots badly

 How to avoid these mistakes yourself

-If you are looking to build AI chatbots like this, but want to avoid the mistakes, here are some tips:
+If you are looking to build AI chatbots like this, but want to avoid the mistakes, here are some tips.
+Many companies have operated an ai element within their customer service systems, and these systems have functioned successfully for a number of years before encountering issues:

-• Know when to use AI, and when to pass to humans.
+Know when to use AI, and when to pass to humans.
 You may need to test and optimise this, but even if AI cuts down 5-10% of tickets coming to your agents, that can have a big impact, and can easily grow as you get better.
+With proper management, chatbots can function within the chat successfully and provide reliable support.

 If you want to find out how to create a good generative-AI powered chatbot, watch our webinar with air up here.